 Submission of Application and Award Period

-Applications are due September 3rd, 2018.
-Award recipients have one year from the date the award is given to submit a 2-page letter describing outcomes and the plan to disseminate those outcomes.
+Applications are now being accepted on a rolling basis for Fall 2019-Spring 2020.
+Award recipients have one year from the date of the award to submit a 2-page letter describing outcomes and the plan to disseminate those outcomes.

 Required Application Materials

 1. One-page project summary that includes the following:

 a.
 Brief description of arts/humanities activity to be conducted.